PAC Mode Estimation using PPR Martingale Confidence Sequences: THE PPR MARTINGALE TEST

-It is worth noting that the LHS of the PPR-Bernoulli stopping rule can be evaluated \textit{exactly} as a rational using integer arithmetic, requiring a only lightweight incremental update after each sample.
-This implementation of the PPR-Bernoulli stopping rule is arguably simpler than the numerical optimisation needed by many other stopping rules, as we see shortly.
+Note that the LHS of the PPR-Bernoulli stopping rule can be evaluated \textit{exactly} as a rational, using integer arithmetic, requiring only a lightweight incremental update after each sample.
+As we see shortly, many other stopping rules require much heavier computation, such as to perform numerical optimisation.